isaacnmm/pestpolicy-hugo2XX/content/posts/best-drones-for-still-photography/index.md

 The world of photography has been transformed by drone technology or [surveillance](https://www.brookings.edu/research/drones-and-aerial-surveillance-considerations-for-legislatures/) , opening up breathtaking aerial perspectives that were once impossible without expensive helicopter rentals.
-*Summary: If you need a quick answer, I recommend either�* [DJI Phantom 4 PRO](https://www.amazon.com/dp/B08RCHDW96/?tag=p-policy-20) or
+*Summary: If you need a quick answer, I recommend either* [DJI Phantom 4 PRO](https://www.amazon.com/dp/B08RCHDW96/?tag=p-policy-20) or
 [DJI Inspire 2](https://www.amazon.com/dp/B06X9DS9PH/?tag=p-policy-20)
-*as your best drones for still photography.��*
+*as your best drones for still photography.*
 ## Reviews: Top 5 Best Drones for Still Photography
 ### [1.
 DJI Phantom 4 PRO Professional Drone, Hobby RC Quadcopter](https://www.amazon.com/dp/B08RCHDW96/?tag=p-policy-20)
 Next up is the DJI Phantom 4 Pro (with a hull shape), which has interestingly included the omnidirectional (5-direction) obstacle avoidance for all objects, including buildings or trees that are on its way while shooting your photographs.